-Behavior-Driven Development is a software development process that focuses on feature behaviors.
+Behavior-Driven Development is a software development process that puts feature behaviors first.
 A behavior is how a feature operates within a well-defined scenario of inputs, actions, and outcomes.
 Behaviors are identified using specification by example.
 Behavior specs become the requirements, the acceptance criteria, and the acceptance tests.
-Test frameworks can directly automate specs as well.
+Test frameworks can directly automate specs as well – declarative specs for unique product behaviors should be the units of coverage.
 The most prevalent BDD test frameworks are Cucumber derivatives that write specs in the “Given-When-Then” Gherkin language.

 BDD 101 is the go-to resource for learning BDD (and the most popular series on the blog).

 - Gherkin By Example